adamjtaylor/htan-artist/README.md

 # HTAN Artist

+## 🚨 This workflow has been superseded by [nf-artist](https://github.com/Sage-Bionetworks-Workflows/nf-artist).

 A NextFlow piepline to run image rendering process to generate resources for the [HTAN Portal](https://github.com/ncihtan/htan-portal).

 - Converts bioformats files into OME-TIFF